 I think we all love this recipe with little effort, unique and youth style.
 Potato is a fantastic vegetable to give a spark to your tastebuds.
 It is somewhat similar to baked potatoes, minus cutting and baking.

 Since potatoes are a very versatile vegetable, this makes it easier to experiment with the flavours for this recipe endlessly.

 If you are health conscious or don’t fancy fried snacks, you can also bake them.
 The ideal settings for it will be between 325 to 350 C. The cooking time will be around 30-45 minutes, depending on the heat.
-Of course, you can pre-heat the oven if you want to lessen the time.
+Of course, you can pre-heat the oven to lessen the time.

 All these aspects make this a highly adjustable and versatile recipe.

-- Make sure to scrub the potatoes and dry them off nicely since we are not peeling them.
+- Make sure to scrub the potatoes and dry them off since we are not peeling them.